 While all of those things can help you save money, they’re not the only way to save money.
 The key to saving more by spending less isn’t to give up something you love.
 Instead, it’s to make small changes that can add up over time.

 So, if your fancy coffee from the local coffee shop is a highlight of your day, you don’t have to give it up.
-However, you should still look through your spending habits and find at least one small expense to cut.
+However, you should still look through your money habits and find at least one small expense to cut.

 For example, you pay for Netflix each month, but you only watch it when a new season of your favorite show comes out.
-So you can cancel your account in between seasons (Netflix even keeps your viewing history for 10 months).
+So you can cancel your subscriptions in between seasons (Netflix even keeps your viewing history for 10 months).
 When the new season drops, simply restart your account.

 6. Follow a budget